Armenians in Nakhchivan

 Armenians had a historic presence in Nakhchivan (Նախիջևան, [nɑχidʒɛvɑn]).
 According to an Armenian tradition, Nakhchivan was founded by Noah, of the Abrahamic religions.
+Following the transfer of the region to the Azerbaijani SSR, the region observed a significant demographic shift.

-During the Soviet era, Nakhchivan saw a significant demographic shift.
-The Armenian population saw a great reduction in their numbers throughout the years repatriating to Armenia.
-Nakhchivan's Armenian population gradually decreased to around 0%.
+Amid anti-Armenian sentiment and policies in Azerbaijan, the Armenian population gradually decreased to around 0%.
 Still some Armenian political groupings of Armenia and the Armenian diaspora, claim that Nakhchivan should belong to Armenia.
-The Medieval Armenian cemetery of Jugha (Julfa) in Nakhchivan, regarded by Armenians as the biggest and most precious repository of medieval headstones marked with Christian crosses – khachkars (of which more than 2,000 were still there in the late 1980s), was completely demolished by 2006.
+The Medieval Armenian cemetery of Jugha (Julfa) in Nakhchivan, regarded by Armenians as the biggest and most precious repository of medieval headstones marked with Christian crosses – khachkars (of which more than 2,000 were still there in the late 1980s), was completely demolished by 2006 by Azerbaijan.

 History

 6th century BC to 4th century AD

 Nakhchivan became part of the Satrapy of Armenia under Achaemenid Persia c.
 521 BC.
 In 189 BC, Nakhchivan was part of the new Kingdom of Armenia established by Artaxias I. The area's status as a major trade center allowed it to prosper, though because of this, it was coveted by many foreign powers.
 According to historian Faustus of Byzantium (4th century), when the Sassanid Persians invaded Armenia, Sassanid King Shapur II (310-380) removed 2,000 Armenian and 16,000 Jewish families in 360-370.